Kentico/xperience-by-kentico-tag-manager/docs/Contributing-Setup.md

 1. Commit changes, with a commit message preferably following the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) convention.

+### Test the package locally using the following commands

+1. Create a local packages folder

+   `mkdir ./test-packages`

+1. Add a local NuGet package config

+   `dotnet nuget add source ./test-packages`

+1. Generate a local package

+   `dotnet pack .\src\Kentico.Xperience.TagManager\ -c Release -o .\test-packages\ -p:SIGN_FILE=false`

+1. Use the NuGet package in the DancingGoat project instead of the project reference

+   1. Modify `examples\DancingGoat.csproj` replacing the `<ProjectReference Include="..\..\src\Kentico.Xperience.TagManager\Kentico.Xperience.TagManager.csproj" />` with `<PackageReference Include="Kentico.Xperience.TagManager" />`
+   1. Update the `Directory.Packages.props` with a reference to the `Kentico.Xperience.TagManager` package `<PackageVersion Include="Kentico.Xperience.TagManager" Verison="" />` with a version matching the value in the project's `Directory.Build.props`

+1. Run the `DancingGoat` application and ensure all functionality is correct.

+1. Ensure these changes are not committed to the repository

+### Create a PR

-1. Once ready, create a PR on GitHub.
+Once ready, create a PR on GitHub.
 The PR will need to have all comments resolved and all tests passing before it will be merged.

 - The PR should have a helpful description of the scope of changes being contributed.
 - Include screenshots or video to reflect UX or UI updates
 - Indicate if new settings need to be applied when the changes are merged - locally or in other environments